megbailey/ButterDB/ReadMe.md

-#ORM for Google Sheets
+# ORM for Google Sheets
 This project creates a RESTful API with SpringBoot to provide an abstraction API layer for interacting with Google Sheets using object-relational mapping techniques.

 In order to interact with a google sheet, you need to authenticate the application to act on yourr behalf.
 Create a GCP project following the steps below and download the client secret json file and place it in yoour project.
 Set api.google.secret to be a relative path to the json file in applications.properties.

-Sheet or Table creation

 ## Setup your GCP Project
 - Create a new Google Cloud Project https://console.cloud.google.com/